-As we predicted in Section 4.4, this increase in out-of-network billing and physician charges generated large increases in revenue for EmCare physicians.
+This increase in out-of-network billing and physician charges generated large increases in revenue for EmCare physicians.
 Likewise, it also exposed patients to increased cost sharing and financial risk.
 Our data contributor paid most of physicians' out-of-network bills.
 As a result, after EmCare entered, we observe that the insurer payments to ED physicians increased by \$402.67 (122 percent).
 Because patients typically have out-of-pocket costs that are set via co-insurance that pays a fixed percentage of the total cost of care, patient payments (e.g. cost-sharing payments) to ED physicians increased by \$45.23 (83 percent).
 Collectively, we observe that the total payments to ED physicians increased by \$447.90 after EmCare entered a hospital.
 This is a 117 percent increase in ED physician payments.
-Notably, these changes occurred immediately after EmCare entered a hospital (Figure 4).
+Notably, these changes occurred in the month immediately after EmCare entered a hospital and then persisted (Figure 4).

 While our data contributor covered most of physicians' out-of-network charges, we still observe a difference between EmCare physicians' charges and the total payments the firm received from the insurer and patients.
 We classify the difference between physician charges and their total payments as the potential balanced bill patients could face.
 In our data, we observe that patients' potential balanced bills were, on average, \$195.30.
 We estimate that after EmCare entered a hospital, the potential balanced bill patients faced increased by \$108.94 (56 percent).
-Note that these are lower-bound estimates of the impact of EmCare entry on patients' out-ofpocket costs.
+Note that these are lower-bound estimates of the impact of EmCare entry on patients' out-of-pocket costs.
 In many instances, patients who are treated by out-of-network physicians are liable for the entirety of their physicians' charges, since insurers will not cover out-of-network care.
-We show in Table 3 that average physician charges were \$578.95 across our sample and they nearly doubled, increasing by \$556.84 after EmCare entered a hospital.
+As we described, average physician charges were \$578.95 across our sample and they nearly doubled, increasing by \$556.84 after EmCare entered a hospital.
 As a result, a patient whose insurer did not cover out-of-network physician care would face a bill from EmCare physicians of, on average, 1,135.79 (= 556.84 + 578.95).
-Given that nearly half of individuals in the US do not have the liquidity to pay an unexpected \$400.00 expense without taking on debt, bills of this magnitude can be financially devastating to a large share of the population (Board of the Governors of the Federal Reserve System 2016).
+Bills of this magnitude would be financially devastating to a large share of the population (Board of the Governors of the Federal Reserve System 2016).

-23 As we illustrate in Appendix Table 4 and 5, these results are robust when we use alternative control groups.
+$^{^{22}\}mathrm{As}$ we illustrate in Appendix Table A.4 and A.5, these results are robust when we use alternative control groups.

 That TeamHealth exits networks and then rejoins them suggests that the firm exercises the threat of exit to credibly negotiate higher in-network payment rates.
 Consistent with theory, in Panels B and C of Figure 5, we observe an increase in the in-network and out-of-network payments to TeamHealth from insurers after the firm enters a hospital.
-In Column (1) of Table 4, we do not observe a precisely estimated increase in charges by physicians after TeamHealth entered a hospital.
-However, we observe that insurer payments for in-network physician care increased by \$236.56 (90 percent) after the firm entered.
+In Table 4, we observe that insurer payments for in-network physician care increased by \$236.56 (90 percent) after the firm entered.
 We also observe a \$21.85 (39 percent) increase in patient cost-sharing paid to physicians after TeamHealth entered.
-While this is a large increase in physician payments, the increase is approximately 60 percent of the size of the gain in physician payments experienced by physicians after EmCare entered a hospital.24
+While this is a large increase in physician payments, the increase is approximately 60 percent of the size of the gain in physician payments experienced by physicians after EmCare entered a hospital.23